-While saving money is a major benefit to buying an extended warranty, if your vehicle doesn’t end up needing repairs within the contract timeline, the amount you paid for the warranty goes unused.
+While saving money is a major benefit to buying an extended warranty, if your vehicle doesn’t need repairs within the contract timeline, the amount you paid for the warranty goes unused.
 The warranty is really for costly repairs.
-Often, cars may only need minor repairs that don’t add up to the price of the warranty.
-Instead, you could save the money you would have used for the extended warranty as a rainy day fund for future minor repairs.
-Your extended warranty may not cover everything; again, be sure to read the fine print of your contract to be sure you understand what it covers or doesn’t cover.
+Often, cars only need minor repairs that don’t add up to the price of the warranty.
+Instead, you could save the money you would have used for the extended warranty as a rainy-day fund for future minor repairs.
+And your extended warranty may not cover everything.
+Again, be sure to read the fine print of your contract to be sure you understand what it covers or doesn’t cover.
 There may also be limitations on where you can have your car fixed.

 Coverage for the Unexpected

 Whether or not you opt to purchase an extended warranty for your car, be sure you and your vehicle are properly covered.
-Connect with a Farm Bureau agent to get the auto coverage you need to protect you against the unexpected.
+Connect with a Farm Bureau agent to get the auto coverage you need.